-- Orphanet informs policy by providing aggregated data (Orphanet Report Series), and data for annual reports on the State of the Art of rare disease policies in Europe, and the State of Play of rare disease research.
-Orphanet data has proved indispensable in implementing policy measures, such as the official designation of centres of expertise for rare diseases at national level by identifying where experts and expertise is located in a country. - Orphanet's data can respond to policy needs: for example, data on laboratories carrying out diagnostic tests for rare diseases in Orphanet has evolved in order to facilitate cross-border testing.
-It has served as one of the core sources for the Rare2030 Participatory Foresight study, to inform future policy scenarii in the field of rare diseases and craft recommendations to reach community-agreed goals.
+- Orphanet informs policy by providing aggregated data (Orphanet Report Series, Orphadata) for analysis: Orphanet delivers analysis on RD coverage and gaps in expert centre organisation, and in research funding. - Orphanet's data can respond to policy needs: for example, data on laboratories carrying out diagnostic tests for rare diseases in Orphanet has evolved in order to facilitate cross-border testing.
+It has served as one of the core sources for the Rare2030 Participatory Foresight study, to inform future policy scenarii in the field of rare diseases and craft recommendations to reach community-agreed goals. - In 2009, the Council of the European Union recommended that all EU Member States develop national plans or strategies to structure their response to the challenges presented by rare diseases.

-- In 2009, the Council of the European Union recommended that all EU Member States develop national plans or strategies to structure their response to the challenges presented by rare diseases.
-National contribution to the Orphanet network was recommended, and as a result many national plans or strategies developed to date mention Orphanet and ORPHA codification as key measures. - Orphanet is also cited in the EU Cross-Border Healthcare Directive (2011) as a key resource to assist " health professionals [...] in correct diagnosis of rare diseases". - Orphanet's activities and resources are also supported by a number of key policy recommendations issued by expert committees at the European Commission, on topics such as codification of rare diseases, centres of expertise, European Reference Networks and cross-border genetic testing. - In 2017, Orphanet was recognised as having a de facto monopoly in its field in the 2018 Work Plan of the European Union's Third Health Programme (2014-2020), notably for its unique nomenclature of rare diseases, and has received Direct Grant funding from the European Commission in recent years. - In 2021, the Rare2030 Policy Foresight project included in its final recommendations support to Orphanet and use of Orphanet resources in a number of the different themes and associated recommendations. - In 2021, the first Resolution of the United Nations on Persons Living with a RD encouraged, amongst other priorities, Member States and UN Agencies to collect, analyse and disseminated data on RD.
+National contribution to the Orphanet network was recommended, and as a result many national plans or strategies developed to date mention Orphanet and ORPHA codification as key measures.

+- Orphanet is also cited in the EU Cross-Border Healthcare Directive (2011) as a key resource to assist " health professionals [...] in correct diagnosis of rare diseases". - Orphanet's activities and resources are also supported by a number of key policy recommendations issued by expert committees at the European Commission, on topics such as codification of rare diseases, centres of expertise, European Reference Networks and cross-border genetic testing. - In 2017, Orphanet was recognised as having a de facto monopoly in its field in the 2018 Work Plan of the European Union's Third Health Programme (2014-2020), notably for its unique nomenclature of rare diseases, and has received Direct Grant funding from the European Commission in recent years. - ORPHAcodes are recognised as a best practice by the EC Steering Group on Promotion and Prevention (SGPP). - In 2021, the Rare2030 Policy Foresight project included in its final recommendations support to Orphanet and use of Orphanet resources in a number of the different themes and associated recommendations. - In 2021, the first Resolution of the United Nations on Persons Living with a RD encouraged, amongst other priorities, Member States and UN Agencies to collect, analyse and disseminated data on RD.
 ORPHAcodes are essential to achieving this goal.